 Avoid exclamation points.
 We know Hampshire is awesome!
 We love it!
 But exclamation points on websites make can make it look unprofessional!
 Let the content speak for itself.

 Use a header image that is relevant to the subject matter.

 Avoid pictures of buildings without people.
 You may know that a picture of the exterior of FPH fits well for a page, but to most people, and especially to those who are not familiar with our campus, it is meaningless.
 Remember your users do not have your insider knowledge.
 Give them pictures of people interacting instead of abstract building pics whenever possible.
 (We are working at the communications office to supply more header images).

 Let the communications office help you put images neatly into your content area.

 Make sure you have accurate copyright permissions to use any picture.
 Just because it is on the internet does not mean it is free to use.
-When in doubt, please contact the web content manager at acdCM@hampshire.edu.
+When in doubt, please contact the director of digital communications at acdCM@hampshire.edu.

 Link, link, and link to relevant information.
 If you mention the CLPP program, link to it.
 If you include an email address, make it an email link.
 If you mention a faculty member, link to their bio page.
 Don't make people go and search for something that you mention if it already has a page somewhere.

 Make your links contextual.
 Avoid "Click here."
 Use part of the actual referencing sentence as the link.
 Research shows that users like them to be 4-8 words in length.

 Avoid jump (anchor) links except on long pages such as FAQs.
 Research shows that today's web users don't mind scrolling if the content is useful and easy to scan.
 Anchor points just make pages longer, and are used too often on pages that are already a reasonable length.
 If you are not sure, please contact the director of digital communications at acdCM@hampshire.edu so we can discuss it.
 If you do want to use anchor links, then there are best practices that should be followed.